16th September 2015

 The facility is not restricted to Cluff, but Cluff’s geothermal exploration license at Fantale is expected to be the main focus for as long as that project is making good progress.
 At Fantale, Cluff has already acquired high quality magnetotelluric (MT) data from a recent surface study, which will enable it to identify suitable drilling targets.
 The successful negotiation of both a Power Purchase Agreement with Ethiopia Electric Power (EEP) and an Implementation Agreement with the Federal Government of Ethiopia will then enable exploration drilling to begin.

-The facility is unsecured and has been provided by Dr Alvaro Sobrinho, a 40% shareholder of Cluff Geothermal and director of both Cluff Geothermal and Hotspur Geothermal.
-It will be in addition to funding from the Geothermal Risk Mitigation Facility (GRMF) which has provided a non-refundable grant of US$0.9 million, recoverable against the costs of the surface study, and qualified Cluff for a further non-refundable grant of US$3.8 million, recoverable against the costs of exploration drilling at Fantale.
+The facility is unsecured and will be in addition to funding from the Geothermal Risk Mitigation Facility (GRMF) which has provided a non-refundable grant of US$0.9 million, recoverable against the costs of the surface study, and qualified Cluff for a further non-refundable grant of US$3.8 million, recoverable against the costs of exploration drilling at Fantale.